thousandeyes/terraform-provider-thousandeyes/docs/resources/alert_rule.md

 - `notifications` (Block Set) The list of notifications for the alert rule. (see [below for nested schema](#nestedblock--notifications))
 - `notify_on_clear` (Boolean) Set to 'true' to trigger the notification when the alert clears.
 - `rounds_violating_mode` (String) [ANY or EXACT] Defines whether the same agent(s) must meet the EXACT same threshold in consecutive rounds or not.
 The default value is ANY.
+- `severity` (String) [INFO, MINOR, MAJOR or CRITICAL] The severity level of the alert rule.
+The default value is INFO.
 - `test_ids` (List of Number) The valid test IDs.

 ### Read-Only